SwipeX/PokeMate/README.md

 + Tags pokestops when in range
 + Traverses a set of nodes returned from Google's Directions API

+###Release
+You can download the release from the Releases tab, only requirement is Java 8.

 ## Usage

 1. Clone this repo